Diamond vs Moissanite

 Why do people prefer diamonds to moissanites?

-Moissanites are man-made, whereas a diamond is naturally formed over millions of years, deep within the planet’s mantle.
+Moissanites are man-made, whereas an earth-mined diamond is naturally formed over millions of years, deep within the planet’s mantle.
 A diamond’s rarity is unsurpassed.
-Like every couple’s love story, every diamond’s journey is unique as it forms through the Earth’s crust to ultimately become an enduring symbol of love.
+Like every couple’s love story, every diamond’s journey is unique as it forms through the Earth’s crust to ultimately become an enduring symbol of love when used in a diamond engagement ring.

 In summary, moissanites certainly do a good job of simulating the visual properties of a diamond.
 However, when examined up close, like many engagement rings are, a diamond exhibits almost magical properties that are unable to be replicated.